gladcolor/Git-and-Vi-tutorial/README.md

 For the new comers of Git and Vi.

 ## Git
 Show you the basic but useful skills of Git.
+You can check these commands to learn how to use Git.

 [GitFlow](git/commands/gitflow.md)